AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/NavibusMercatoriis/README.md

 # NavibusMercatoriis
-A Database for a Mercantile Shipping Company, designed with MySQL Workbench, implemented in PL/SQL.
+A Database for a Mercantile Shipping Company, designed with MySQL Workbench, implemented in SQLPL.

 ## Installation & Usage
 ```sh